 Coffee Break

-In this session, industry experts will discuss the phenomenon of Ultraviolet-Induced Degradation (UVID) in TOPCon solar modules, detailing how this previously overlooked issue was first detected through accelerated testing protocols and field observations.
-Attendees will gain valuable insights into the real-world impact of UVID on deployed modules.
-The presentations will address practical mitigation strategies that developers can implement immediately, including enhanced material selection criteria, modified prequalification testing, advanced passivation techniques, and innovative solutions such as UV-filtering glass and specialized encapsulants.
+In this session, industry experts will discuss critical challenges affecting TOPCon solar modules in real-world deployments, including Ultraviolet-Induced Degradation (UVID) and mechanical reliability issues such as glass breakage.
+Presentations will detail how these previously overlooked issues were first detected through accelerated testing protocols and field observations.
+Attendees will gain valuable insights into the real-world impact of these challenges on deployed modules and their long-term performance.
+The session will then address practical mitigation strategies that developers can implement immediately, including enhanced material selection criteria, modified prequalification testing, advanced passivation techniques, and innovative solutions such as UV-filtering glass, specialized encapsulants, and improved mechanical design approaches to enhance module durability and reliability.

 Speakers